Ramblurr/precis-unicode-dataset/README.md

 ##### U+166D (CANADIAN SYLLABICS CHI SIGN) - Unicode 11.0.0 → 12.0.0

-[I-D draft-nemoto-precis-unicode14-00][3] notes: "Unicode General Properties of `CANADIAN SYLLABICS CHI SIGN (U+166D)` was changed from `Po` to `So` in Unicode 12.0.0.
+I-D draft-nemoto-precis-unicode14-00 notes: "Unicode General Properties of `CANADIAN SYLLABICS CHI SIGN (U+166D)` was changed from `Po` to `So` in Unicode 12.0.0.
 This change has changed the basis for calculating of the derived property value from Punctuation (P) in Section 9.16 of RFC 8264 to Symbols (O) in Section 9.15 of RFC 8264.
 However, this change does not affect the calculation result."

-- **Anomaly**: Despite [I-D draft-nemoto-precis-unicode14-00][3] stating the change "does not affect the calculation result," the reference tables list this codepoint as transitioning from `UNASSIGNED` to `FREE_PVAL`
+- **Anomaly**: Despite I-D draft-nemoto-precis-unicode14-00 stating the change "does not affect the calculation result," the reference tables list this codepoint as transitioning from `UNASSIGNED` to `FREE_PVAL`
 - **Resolution**: Force inclusion as an UNASSIGNED→FREE_PVAL transition to match reference tables (possible documentation inconsistency)

-#### Undocumented Discrepancies
+#### 2. Undocumented Discrepancies

-These represent cases where our algorithmic derivation differs from the reference tables without explanation in [I-D draft-nemoto-precis-unicode14-00][3]:

 ##### U+180F (MONGOLIAN FREE VARIATION SELECTOR FOUR) - Unicode 13.0.0 → 14.0.0

-[I-D draft-nemoto-precis-unicode14-00][3] makes no special remark about this codepoint.
+I-D draft-nemoto-precis-unicode14-00 makes no special remark about this codepoint.
 It lists the codepoint as transitioning from `UNASSIGNED` to `DISALLOWED`.

 - **Anomaly**: When U+180F becomes assigned in Unicode 14.0.0, it has `General_Category=Mn` (Nonspacing Mark).
 Following RFC 8264 Section 8's algorithm, `Mn` is included in LetterDigits (Section 9.2) per RFC 5892, which results in `PVALID` categorization.
 Yet the I-D categorizes it as `DISALLOWED`.
-  [I-D draft-nemoto-precis-unicode14-00][3] does not explain why this character should be DISALLOWED rather than the algorithmically derived PVALID
+  I-D draft-nemoto-precis-unicode14-00 does not explain why this character should be DISALLOWED rather than the algorithmically derived `PVALID`
 - **Resolution**: Override the algorithmic derivation to force `DISALLOWED` to match reference tables

 ### Implementation Notes